OLED: It's an acronym you've probably heard before as the next up-and-coming television technology, but might know little, if anything, about.

-Both are 3D (Samsung's uses Active Shutter tech, while LG is planning on using its passive Cinema 3D system) and sport Full HD resolutions, though not surprisingly, neither brand wants to blow the slim depth that OLED offers.
+Both high-end LG TVs and the Samsung OLED S9C are 3D.
+(Samsung's uses Active Shutter tech, while LG uses its passive Cinema 3D system.)
+Though not surprisingly, neither brand wants to blow the slim depth that OLED offers.
 Samsung is including a separate connections box that will also include the power supply.

 What's the future for OLED?

 Don't be hugely surprised if more companies start producing OLED TVs.
 Samsung and Sony were early adopters but it wasn't until LG came around that the technology really started to pick up steam.

 Expect to see at least two new series of OLED TVs from LG at CES 2016, alongside more SUHD TVs from Samsung and 4K UHD TVs from Sony.

 Original reporting on this article by Jamie Carter.